adamisch/grad/README.md

 # grad
 This repository consists of a few select projects, etc. that I completed during my graduate studies.
-I attended DePaul University from January 2017-June 2018, and am hopefully getting my Master's in Predictive Analytics in June 2018.
+I attended DePaul University from January 2017-June 2018, and received my Master's in Predictive Analytics with a Concentration in Computational Methods in June 2018.

 ## Contents
 ### Coursework